-By pairing your turbo trainer with a laptop or tablet, the immersive game allows you to create an avatar and as you pedal, your avatar travels.
-You can cycle on virtual courses, ride with other users and even race.
-The detailed, 3D landscapes which your avatar can explore are designed to alleviate the boredom of turbo sessions and provide a realistic cycling experience.
+By pairing your turbo trainer with a laptop or tablet, the immersive game allows you to create an avatar who travels through a virtual world as you pedal in the real one.
+You can cycle on virtual courses, ride casually with other users, and even enter virtual races.

 What Do I Need To Get Started?